Orthogonal Statistical Learning: Orthogonal Statistical Learning

+where $\bigoht(\cdot)$ suppresses dependence on regularity parameters and $\log(n)$ factors.
+This matches the best known rate for the oracle learner \citep{nie2017quasi}. \end{example} This example shows that an $\bigoh(n^{-1/4})$ rate in $L_2$-error for the nuisances suffices to achieve the optimal rate in the absence of nuisance parameter.
+The proof leverages a lemma of \cite{mendelson2010regularization}, which states that for all $\theta\in\cH$, $\nrm{\theta}_{L_{\infty}(\cD)}\approxleq\nrm{\theta}_{\cH}^{p} \nrm{\theta}_{L_{2}(\cD)}^{1-p}$, where $p$ is the eigenvalue decay parameter.
+This allows us to establish \pref{ass:smooth_loss} and \pref{ass:strong_convex_loss} with respect to $L_2$-error for the nuisance parameter, at the cost of incurring exponent $r=p$, rather than $r=0$ as in the generic result (\pref{prop:treatment_example}).
+Moreover, as a consequence of the norm comparison inequality of \cite{mendelson2010regularization}, the $L_2(\cD)$-error bound from our theorem also implies a bound on $L_{\infty}(\cD)$ error. \end{revone}

-Turning to slow rates, we observe that some distributions may simply not satisfy \pref{eq:rsc_treatment}.
-In this case, we can appeal to \pref{thm:orthogonal_slow}, as \pref{ass:smooth_loss_slow} is trivially satisfied as long as the classes are bounded, and does not require any lower bounds in the vein of \pref{eq:rsc_treatment}.
-While the dependence on first stage estimation error in \pref{thm:orthogonal_slow} is worse than in \pref{thm:generic_strongly_convex}, orthogonality still helps out here when the target class is sufficiently large, cf. \pref{fig:oracle_slow}.
+\paragraph{Slow rates} We mention in passing that some distributions may simply not satisfy the coverage condition in \pref{eq:rsc_treatment}.
+In this case, we can appeal to \pref{thm:orthogonal_slow} (we show in \pref{app:example_proofs} that the residualized loss satisfies the universal orthogonality property), which does not require any lower bounds in the vein of \pref{eq:rsc_treatment}, but leads to slower rates.
+In general, whether the fast rate (\pref{thm:generic_strongly_convex}) or slow rate (\pref{thm:orthogonal_slow}) will give better results given finite samples will depend on the behavior of the data distribution and target class.